dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/cost-benefit-analysis.md

 Question: Can cost-benefit analysis be influenced by organizational standards and policies?
 A: No, it is entirely independent of organizational standards
 B: Yes, organizational standards may dictate when and how to perform it
-C: It is only influenced by external market conditions
+C: It is only influenced by external market conditions and trends
 D: It is solely based on the personal preferences of the business analyst
 Answer: B
 Explanation: Organizational standards and policies can influence when and how to perform a cost-benefit analysis.
 These standards might include specific financial valuation methods that should be employed, as defined in business analysis guides or organizational policy documents.